Generic Name: methylnaltrexone (METH-il-nal-TREX-one)

 - Methylnaltrexone should only be used by patients who take opioid pain medicines.
 Tell your doctor if you stop taking your opioid pain medicine.

-- Serious stomach or bowel problems (eg, perforation) may occur with methylnaltrexone.
+- Tears in the stomach or bowel (perforation) have happened with methylnaltrexone.
 Tell your doctor right away if you have severe, worsening, or persistent stomach swelling or pain; severe or persistent nausea or vomiting; black, sticky stools; or bloody vomit.

 Possible side effects of methylnaltrexone: